 Proscar is utilized for treating urinary problems brought on by an enlarged prostate related (benign prostatic hyperplasia, BPH).
 It is also used to lower potential risk of needing surgery to take care of BPH.
 It may be in combination with another medicine (doxazosin) to reduce the risk of worsening BPH.
 Proscar is a steroid reductase inhibitor.
 It works by lowering the quantity of the hormone dihydrotestosterone (DHT) by the body processes.
 This makes the men's prostate smaller, that helps to alleviate urinary problems.

-Use Proscar as directed by your doctor.
+Use Proscar as directed because of your doctor.

 Active Ingredient: Finasteride.

-Decreased libido or ability.
+Decreased sexual desire or ability.

 Do NOT use Proscar if:

 Contact your doctor or doctor right away if some of these connect with you.

 Some health concerns may talk with Proscar.
 Tell your medical professional or pharmacist when you have any medical conditions, particularly if any in the following affect you: